When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Experiment Evaluation

-There is no attack in the training process in our experiments.
-Among all 22 channels collected, we select the channel that has the largest deviations of the signal strengths to evaluate the LEB framework.
-We use sensed data of the first 5 hours collected from 20 nodes and the corresponding ground truths of the TV channel status in our local area to build statistical models and serve as training data for the implemented defense methods in the fusion center,the remaining 80 hours of the data is used as validation and test data.
+We used the sensed data of the first five hours collected from 22 nodes and the corresponding ground truths of the TV channel status in the local area to build statistical models and as training data for the defense methods implemented at the fusion center.
+The remaining data was used as test data.